Trouble sleeping? It may be a symptom of TMJ disorder

 It may not always be possible to completely fix the disorder, but your dentist will suggest the best way forward to manage the symptoms and prevent further deterioration of the joint.
 If you experience intense pain, over-the-counter pain medication can provide temporary relief.
 Based on your condition, your dentist can suggest various treatment options, for instance:

-- If the principal cause of the disorder is suspected to be grinding of teeth, using a mouth guard will help.
+- If the principal cause of the disorder is suspected to be the grinding of teeth, using a mouth guard will help.

 - If you suffer from a degenerative condition, such as osteoarthritis, your dentist may recommend injections.